-Prerequisites: Art I. GPA Weight: 1.00
+Prerequisites: Art I. Prior level course required before subsequent level.

 Building on the foundation of Art I, students will plan and create their own sculptures with various techniques and media.
 In addition to a performance evaluation, students will investigate historical periods and styles.
 Students are expected to provide some of their own supplies or a fee may be collected to purchase supplies.
-Specialty Courses in Ceramics and Jewelry making may be available.
-Talk to your art teacher for more details.